THE NECESSARY EQUIPMENT

 A. Draw the seam line

-With a 2-tooth claw with a center distance of 3.38 mm: mark the stitching points on the drawn line.
+With a 2-pronged feed dog with a center distance of 3.38 mm: mark the stitch points on the drawn line.

 Sew all around the leather circle with a saddle stitch.